 In early 2021, a devoted group of past attendees and volunteers led by Dave Wasserman, Heather McAslan, Ellen Mahoney, Chuck Donnelly and Kerstin Gilg began brainstorming how to give new life to the Acadia Trad Festival.
 The group formed a working advisory committee and worked to professionalize the Festival by hiring a part-time year round staff and recruiting a world-class faculty that’s at least half new each year to ensure traditions evolve.

-The Acadia Festival of Traditional Music & Dance is a project made possible by a grant from the Maine Traditional Music Association and supported by Fractured Atlas, a national 501(c)(3) non-profit devoted to empowering arts organizations.
+The Acadia Festival of Traditional Music & Dance is governed by Friends of the Acadia Trad Festival, a Maine nonprofit corporation, and supported by Fractured Atlas, a national 501(c)(3) non-profit devoted to empowering arts organizations.
 Website art by Anabelle Keimach and Annelise Papinsick.